someodd/someodd.github.io/_posts/2024-03-12-haskell-nix.md

 ```

+you can also specify `stack` instead if you want.

 i think this file above helps HLS detect that you're only using cabal and not using Stack (you may get errors about cradle otherwise). generally helpful maybe

 install these plugins to vscode: